-An up-date of the 2011 vessels that were included in the WFOA client group for MSC purposes was provided.
-In 2011, a total of 389 US registered vessels are included within the client group of which 214 were members of WFOA and 175 were non-member vessels.
+An up-date of the 2010 vessels that were included in the WFOA client group for MSC purposes was provided.
+In 2010, a total of 369 US registered vessels are included within the client group of which 203 were members of WFOA and 166 were non member vessels.
 WFOA has exercised control over the entry requirements and commitment for participating in the MSC Certificate through a number of Agreements that must be made by vessel owners prior to access to the MSC Certificate being made available.
 Legal compliance and registration remain part of these requirements.
 A similar arrangement and agreement exists for processors and landing stations which are used to access albacore tuna under the Certificate.
 This agreement also specifies the requirement to obtain MSC Chain of Custody Certification.
-See below for a link to the fill list of registered vessels within the client group.